Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental and always interesting.

 Use one needle on its own to neaten the edge areas.
 It is possible to get a really well-defined heart!

-25. Needle Felting: My Solution to Mend a 'Broken' Heart
+25. Continue Needle Felting (My Solution to Mend a 'Broken' Heart)

 I gathered together some of the synthetic white fibers I had used on the surface of the cushion and decided to needle felt them over the now pink fibers.